Percival Everett: Literary career

-Glyph (1999) is the story within a story of Ralph, a baby who chooses not to speak but has extraordinary muscle-control and an IQ nearing 500, which he uses to write notes to his mother on a variety of literary topics based on books she supplies.
-Ralph is kidnapped a variety of times due to his special skills, and his odyssey (as "written" by four-year-old Ralph) teaches him more about love than intellect.
+Glyph (1999) is the story within a story of Ralph, a baby who chooses not to speak but has extraordinary muscle control and an IQ nearing 500.
+He writes notes to his mother on a variety of literary topics based on books she supplies.
+Ralph is kidnapped several times by parties trying to exploit his special skills.
+His odyssey (as "written" by four-year-old Ralph) teaches him more about love than intellect.

 Grand Canyon, Inc. (2001) is Everett's first novella.
 In it, Rhino Tanner attempts to tame Mother Nature with a commercialization of the Grand Canyon.

-Everett also published in 2001 the novel Erasure, in which he portrays how the publishing industry pigeon-holes African-American writers.
-The novel, a metafictional piece, satirically revolves around a novella written by the main character entitled My Pafology then Fuck, which emulates fiction such as Richard Wright's Native Son and Sapphire's novel Push.
+Erasure (2001) is a satirical novel that portrays how the publishing industry pigeonholes African-American writers.
+The novel, a metafictional piece, revolves around the main character's decision to write an outrageous novella, based among the black urban poor and dissolute, titled My Pafology.
+The writer renames it as Fuck, wanting to push the edge of acceptability and influenced by what he calls ghetto fiction, such as Richard Wright's Native Son (1940) and Sapphire's novel Push (1996).

-A History of the African-American People (proposed) by Strom Thurmond, as told to Percival Everett and James Kincaid (2004) is an epistolary novel that chronicles the characters Percival Everett and James Kincaid as they work with Thurmond (occasionally) and his aide's crazy assistant, Barton Wilkes.
+A History of the African-American People (proposed) by Strom Thurmond, as told to Percival Everett and James Kincaid (2004), is an epistolary novel that chronicles the characters Percival Everett and James Kincaid as they work with US Senator Strom Thurmond (R-SC) (occasionally) and his aide's crazy assistant, Barton Wilkes.
 The latter orders the authors around even as he stalks them.

-Also in 2004, Everett released American Desert and Damned If I Do: Stories, another collection of short stories.
+Also in 2004, Everett released a third collection of short stories, Damned If I Do: Stories, as well as the novel American Desert.
 In American Desert, Ted Street plans to drown himself in the ocean but is killed in a traffic accident on the way there.
 Three days later, Street suddenly sits up in his casket at the funeral, although his head is severed and he lacks a beating heart.
 Throughout the rest of the novel, Street undergoes an odyssey of self-discovery about what being alive really means, exploring religion, revelation, faith, zealotry, love, family, media sensationalism, and death.

 Wounded: A Novel (2005) tells the story of John Hunt, a horse trainer confronted with hate crimes against a homosexual and a Native American.
 Hunt avoids getting mixed up in the political nature of these crimes, taking action only when he is forced to do so.

 Everett's 2006 collection of poetry, re:f (gesture), features one of his paintings on the front cover.
-His latest poetry book, Swimming Swimmers Swimming, was published in 2010 by Red Hen Press.
+His 2010 poetry book, Swimming Swimmers Swimming, was published by Red Hen Press.

 The Water Cure (2007) is a novel about Ishmael Kidder, who has had a successful career as a romance novelist until the death of his daughter, when his life takes a dark turn.
 In a remote cabin in New Mexico, Kidder has imprisoned a man he believes to be his daughter's killer.
 The book's title refers to one of the torture techniques Kidder uses on the man, namely waterboarding.